kontext-e/kontext-e.github.io/_posts/2017-01-05-jqassistant-with-cpp.md

 tags: [en, C++, jQAssistant]
 ---

+In this post you can read that it may surprisingly quick and simple to make use of jQAssistant for verifying module dependencies in C++.

 Over the last year I was busy developing some C++ application.
 As usual it starts nice and clean, gets into production - and evolves.
 Although I employed analyses tools like [Valgrind](http://valgrind.org) and [CPPCheck](http://cppcheck.sourceforge.net/) I missed something like [jQAssistant](http://jqassistant.org)